Features

 - DEBUG # `debug` package selector

-HOME, USER, PATH, SHELL runner already has its own
+HOME, USER, PATH, SHELL the runner already has its own

 SSH_* leaks SSH agent state